mbwatson/fabric/src/data/events/2020-01-07_merif-workshop-2020.md

     keywords: ["merif", "workshop", "US Ignite", "Paul Ruth"]
 ---

 This workshop is being held on January 7th and 8th.
+Our own Paul Ruth is presenting _FABRIC: Re-imagining the Internet_.

 MERIF is planning a “Future Experimental Research Infrastructures Workshop.”
 It will bring together researchers in a variety of NSF-CISE and other interdisciplinary areas with experienced midscale experimental infrastructure builders to identify future/evolving research areas and envision community-driven experimental infrastructures to support this research.
 The goal is to move beyond the current generation of Midscale Experimental Research Infrastructure (see below) projects to provide forward-thinking input to CISE for possible future infrastructure consideration.